astronomer/docs/astro/overview.md

 title: 'Astro Documentation'
 id: overview
 slug: /
-description: Everything you need to know about Astronomer’s modern data orchestration tool for the cloud, powered by Apache Airflow.
+description: Everything you need to know about Astronomer’s modern data orchestration tool for the cloud, powered by Apache Airflow®.
 hide_table_of_contents: true
 ---